blaisep/vitrina-home/docs/source/describe/about.rst

 Sometimes it is hard to show off your work.
 If you're a recent graduate or a seasoned Enterprise developer, you may not have samples of your work accessible via the public internet.
 This is particularly true if your work does not lend itself to snazzy user interfaces.
-In Spanish, the word **vitrina** means "showcase"; specifically the kind you see in department store windows.
+In Spanish, the :term:`vitrina` means "showcase"; specifically the kind you see in department store windows.
 A great deal of work goes on behind the scenes to make products look appealing and much of the glamour depends on a combination of crafts, such as lighting, perspective, narration, etc.

 If you manage to set up a site with some examples of your work, you may have to wrap it with work that you may not know as well, and you may not be very good at.
 In that case, you risk giving the wrong impression when folks are distracted by some ancient CSS, or a TLS certificate that just doesn't behave properly.